enmanuelduran/enmascript/content/articles/2019-02-27-higher-order-functions-and-some-great-applications-in-javascript.md

 So, by making use of a HOF we were able to

 -   Encapsulate our data.
--   Increase the flexibility of our implemenetation.
+-   Increase the flexibility of our implementation.
 -   Optimize the code and order of execution of processes.

 not too shabby, right?